susieshuai/cs5610-FridayNight/README.md

 ## Update & Progress
 ### CuitingHuang
+#### 22/4/11 profile page, tabs of order and my review
+1. orderdetails : reducer action route screen.

+#### 22/4/10 fix details
+1. react-router scroll to top on every transition
+2. React renders the < HTML > tag directly from the background
+3. fix all image style making them responsive for phone size
+4. fix details of detais screen, add delivery button group avoiding image repeat
+5. and cart screen making them looking better on phone
+6. fix banner for phone
+7. update dataset, add highlight subsection

+#### 22/4/8
+1. for each page import Custom title
+2. create banner on homepage

+#### 22/4/7
+1. implement login in both backend and frontend
+2. create error middleware
+3. add register action and reducer to backend and implement it in frontend
+4. add bcrypt when user register and login .
+5. add banner to homepage, and prepare for reviews part screen.
+6. implent profilepage and update user info

+#### 22/4/4
+1. add cart reducers, actions, constant and cart Screen
+2. modify message page
+3. implement action of add to cart, remove cart.

+#### 22/4/1
+1. import redux to store the state of app, add products reducers, actions and constant
+2. modify homepage and detailspage using reducer
+3. create loading and message(error) components

+#### 22/3/31
+1. update the data of eg. and put them in backend/data file
+2. implment view of details page , login and register page
+3. get all data from backend.(show all items on home and each item details)
+4. to be completed
+- update data, add parameters: tag, Highlights, Reviews, Customer Comments for each products
+- in detais page add to cart need a function, comments part not implemented
+- login and register page need to have the function of submit

 #### 22/3/30
 1. Init react and implment homepage, view of login and register page a.banner with search box